skiptools/skip-unit/README.md

 The transpiled unit tests are intended to be run as part of the standard Xcode and Swift Package Manager testing process.

-This is done by adding one additional test class to the projects `Tests/ModuleNameTests/` folder named `XCSkipTests.swift`.
+This is done by adding one additional test class to the project's `Tests/ModuleNameTests/` folder named `XCSkipTests.swift`.

-This is done automatically when a library is created with the `skip init` command.
+This additional test class is added automatically when a library is created with the `skip init` command.
-When adopting Skip into an existing process, the boilerplate test case can be added:
+When adopting Skip into an existing process, add the test case manually:

 ```
 #if os(macOS) // Skip transpiled tests only run on macOS targets